 Common Mistakes: Performing Wheel Alignments When Damage Still Exists

-When it comes to wheel alignments after a collision, a common mistake is not checking for structural or suspension damage that will affect wheel alignment.
+When it comes to wheel alignments after a collision, a common mistake is not checking for structural or suspension damage that affects wheel alignment.

-The vehicle should be checked for suspension damage, as well as determining if structural damage is present.
-Suspension parts that are bent or damaged during a collision can have a huge effect on wheel alignment.
-The results of this damage can be that the vehicle:
+The vehicle should be checked for suspension damage, as well as structural damage.
+Suspension parts bent or damaged during a collision can have a huge effect on wheel alignment.
+The results of this damage can be that the vehicle may:

-• May not align properly during a wheel alignment procedure due to damaged or out of place suspension parts or structure.
+• not align properly during a wheel alignment procedure due to damaged or out-of-place suspension parts or structure.

-• May appear to align properly at first, but as the vehicle is driven over time the tires will begin to show abnormal wear patterns.
+• appear to align properly at first, but as the vehicle is driven over time the tires begin to show abnormal wear patterns.

-Keep in mind that there are several quick checks and measurements that can be performed to diagnose which suspension parts are bent.
-The structure of the vehicle must also be three-dimensionally correct before any wheel alignment can be properly performed.
-Making sure all of the damage is removed will allow the vehicle to align properly to ensure a complete, safe, and quality repair.
+Keep in mind that several quick checks and measurements can be performed to diagnose which suspension parts are bent.
+The structure of the vehicle must be three-dimensionally correct before any wheel alignment can be properly performed.
+Ensuring all damage is removed allows the vehicle to align properly for a complete, safe, and quality repair.

 Additional I-CAR Collision Repair News you may find helpful: